 One of the most common task in any Linux is creating directories, and most of us spend a lot of time creating complex directory structure in UNIX.
 I am sure you know about mkdir command, we have been using this command in almost every operating system e..g DOS, Windows, Linux, OS/2, Solaris or many other *NIX operating system.
 It is one of the basic command but as important as find, grep or chmod. mkdir stands for "make directory" and this command is literally used to create directories.
 Suppose, you need to create a directory tree like /opt/software/java/app/config, how are you going to create these directories?
 One by one right?
 Well, yes you can use mkdir and command to create these directories one by one as shown in below example :

-Coding is an integral part of programming and we all somehow learn coding by following examples here and there.
+Coding is an integral part of programming and we all somehow learn to code by following examples here and there.
 What is more difficult is to write good code.
-You can easily find programmers in Java, C++, Ruby or Python, but finding programmers, who are also good coder is very difficult.
-Some universities has good curriculum and practical classes to teach coding better than others, but most of these great codes are self-taught.
-Point is self learning is VERY important in field of Programming and Coding, you just cannot rely on your college and university to make you an expert programmer, you have to make that extra effort to distinguish yourself from the group.
-What could be best by learning coding and wisdom of programming form those who have gone through the same path.
-Uncle Bob is big advocate of clean coding and object oriented design, and as much I have learn about coding and programming from his series of books, I have not learned anywhere.
-Martin Fowler is another great name in software design, development and testing, and his book on Refactoring is must read for any serious programmer.
-Recently I come across an infographic about 10 Books That Make You Expert in Programming.
-Though I don't agree with all the books they have there, I definitely agree with the top 6 and the last book, which is an all time classic on design patterns.
-I thought to share that with you guys, If you are more inclined to web programming you will also find rest of the books more valuable, but If you are server side Java programmer, you will definitely find top 5 worth reading.
+You can easily find programmers in Java, C++, Ruby or Python, but finding programmers, who are also a good coder is very difficult.
+Some universities have a good curriculum and practical classes to teach coding better than others, but most of these great codes are self-taught.
+The point is self-learning is VERY important in the field of Programming and Coding, you just cannot rely on your college and university to make you an expert programmer, you have to make that extra effort to distinguish yourself from the group.
+What could be best by learning coding and wisdom of programming from those who have gone through the same path?

 Recently I face an strange issue while using Maven in Eclipse via M2Eclipse plugin.
 I have created a Maven Java project in Eclipse and subsequently tried to add Spring framework as dependency, to my surprise, nothing was happening.
 Eclipse was not able to search dependency in Maven central repository.
 I was surprised because I have never faced this issue while I was using M2Eclipse plugin from long time.
 After some trial and error, I realized that this is my brand new workspace and I am running with Eclipse Luna, newest version of Eclipse which I had just downloaded couple days of back.
 My first hunch was that Eclipse might not able to connect to Internet, and to verify that I tried connecting Eclipse market place, and boom it was working fine.
 Then I quickly checked Maven settings in Eclipse and found that the option which is required to download and build the index was not turned on.
 The check box was unchecked there.
 To give you some background about how Eclipse search dependency on Maven remote repository, be it default Maven central or internal Nexus repository.
 Eclipse search artifact dependency on repository's index file.
 If that file is not download or not exist due to any reason, Maven's dependency search will not work in Eclipse.
 That's why you need to check the option "Download repository Index updates on startup".
 If this option is enabled then Eclipse will download repository index from configured location e.g. Maven central or Nexus and every time Eclipse will start it will just do update.
 You should also check the option "Do not automatically update dependencies from remote repositories", because that will download latest build every time they were pushed into Maven central repository.
 By the way, this error has nothing to do with Eclipse Luna.
 I received emails from my readers that some of them not able to add dependency in Maven project even in older versions of Eclipse e.g. Kepler and Indigo version.
 It is totally due to absent of artifact index file.
 One you enable "Download repository Index updates on startup" option and restart Eclipse, you will see that Eclipse is updating index at the bottom right corner, once this update this finish, you would be able to add dependency using Eclipse Maven GUI.
 In worst case, if your problem doesn't resolve even after enabling and restarting Eclipse, try re-building Index from Maven repository view in Eclipse, as shown in images attached here.